michael-0acf4/worn.bf/README.md

 ## Optimization schemes

-Optimization here does not mean make it run fast, but rather **shorten** the character count and **maybe** make it fast and memory efficient along the way.
+Optimization here does not mean make it run fast, but rather **shorten** the instruction count and **maybe** make it fast and memory efficient along the way.

 Two Braif\*ck programs are considered equal if the stdout and stdin are the same, we do not really care about the resulting memory layout.